jenanos/meal-planner/README.md

-# 🍽️ Meal Planner Monorepo
+# 🍽️ Meal Planner Turborepo

 [![Build and Push Docker Images](https://github.com/jenanos/meal-planner/actions/workflows/build-and-push.yml/badge.svg)](https://github.com/jenanos/meal-planner/actions/workflows/build-and-push.yml)

-Meal Planner is a pnpm-powered monorepo for planning dinners, managing recipes and ingredients, and preparing weekly shopping lists.
+Meal Planner is a pnpm-powered Turborepo monorepo for planning dinners, managing recipes and ingredients, and preparing weekly shopping lists.
 It contains a Fastify+tRPC API, a Prisma/PostgreSQL data layer, and a modern Next.js frontend that can run with real data or a mocked backend for lightweight demos.

+---

+## 🏎️ Turborepo at a glance

+This workspace is orchestrated by [Turborepo](https://turbo.build/repo), a high-performance build system for JavaScript/TypeScript codebases.
+Turborepo parallelises your tasks, shares build artifacts through caching, and lets every package keep using familiar `package.json` scripts.
+You can adopt it incrementally—`turbo.json` declares how commands relate (`dev`, `build`, `lint`, database utilities, etc.), while `pnpm` continues to manage dependencies.
+Run any workspace task through Turbo with `pnpm <script>` (for example `pnpm dev` or `pnpm lint`) and it automatically schedules the necessary subtasks.

 ---